FooBarShebang/phyqus_lib/Documents/Requirements/RE001_base_classes.md

 **Title:** Exponentiation

-**Description:** The defined new data type should support the exponentiation with the second operand (only right!) being  a real number.
+**Description:** The defined new data type should support the exponentiation with the second operand (left or right) being a real number or another instance of the same new data type.
 The augment assignment version of the same operation should be supported as well.
 The calculations should conform the 'normal error propagation model' as well as the standard conventions / limitations on Python *pow*() function.

 **Verification Method:** T